-Data Science & Scientific Computing (DSSC) at IST Austria comprises the most interdisciplinary track in the PhD program.
+Data Science & Scientific Computing (DSSC) at ISTA comprises the most interdisciplinary track in the PhD program.

-COMPLETE DSSC RESEARCH GROUP DETAILS ON IST AUSTRIA’S MAIN SITE:
+COMPLETE DSSC RESEARCH GROUP DETAILS ON ISTA’S MAIN SITE:

 - Distributed Algorithms and Systems